-Spring is finally here and it’s Maple Syrup season in Central Ontario!
-We recently took a trip to a local sugar bush and I thought it would be fun to share some photos from our visit and show you how maple syrup is made.
+Spring has finally arrived, and that means maple syrup season in Central Ontario!
+We recently visited a local sugar bush, and I thought it would be fun to share some photos from our trip, plus show you how maple syrup is made.

-We are fortunate to live in an area that is rich in maple trees and it is common to see trees tapped in early Spring when the sap starts flowing.
-Maple syrup season begins when the overnight temperatures are a few degrees below zero and the daytime temp is a few degrees above.
-That swing in temp is a sure sign that it’s time to make syrup.
+We’re lucky enough to live in an area rich in maple trees, and it’s always exciting to see them tapped in early Spring when the sap starts flowing.
+Maple syrup season begins when overnight temperatures drop below zero and the days are a few degrees above.
+That swing in temp is a natural sign that it’s time for syrup-making magic.

-When the sap flows from the tree it is completely clear and needs to be boiled at 180 degrees to create the golden amber colour.
-The sap, which is made up of 2% sugar and 98% water, will go through an evaporation process until it eventually turns a golden colour and becomes maple syrup.
+When sap flows from the tree, it’s completely clear.
+It needs to be boiled at 180°C (356°F) to turn it into the golden amber syrup we all love.
+Since the sap is only made up of about 2% sugar and 98% water, it needs to go through an evaporation process to concentrate it and create that perfect golden colour and flavour.

 Ingredients and Substitutions